LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Eff.
 July 24, 1997;
 Amended Eff.
 March 5, 2015; October 2, 2014; August 18, 2005; March 1, 2003.

-# 27 NCAC 02 Rule 5.1	Responsibilities of Principals, Managers, and Supervisory Lawyers
+## Rule 5.1	Responsibilities of Principals, Managers, and Supervisory Lawyers
 (a) A principal in a law firm, and a lawyer who individually or together with other lawyers possesses comparable managerial authority, shall make reasonable efforts to ensure that the firm or the organization has in effect measures giving reasonable assurance that all lawyers in the firm or the organization conform to the Rules of Professional Conduct.
 (b) A lawyer having direct supervisory authority over another lawyer shall make reasonable efforts to ensure that the other lawyer conforms to the Rules of Professional Conduct.
 (c) A lawyer shall be responsible for another lawyer's violation of the Rules of Professional Conduct if:
 (1)	the lawyer orders or, with knowledge of the specific conduct, ratifies the conduct involved; or (2)	the lawyer is a principal or has comparable managerial authority in the law firm in which the other lawyer practices, or has direct supervisory authority over the other lawyer, and knows of the conduct at a time when its consequences can be avoided or mitigated but fails to take reasonable remedial action to avoid the consequences.